DLaxV-Community-Projects-Hub/Box-Lacrosse-Goal-Easy-Transportable/README.md

 - 4x [Steel Rod 10 x 2000 mm](https://www.stahl-shop24.de/Rundstahl-10mm-2000mm)
 - 4x [Steel Rod 10 x 1500 mm](https://www.stahl-shop24.de/Rundstahl-10mm-1500mm)

 Links go to [Stahl-Shop24](https://www.stahl-shop24.de/) where I bought the pipes and rods for our goals.
-No shipping costs charged when you get it all there (because over 150€ it is free).
+No shipping costs charged when you get it all there (because over 150€ it is free in Germany).
 Worked out well for me.
+In other countries, you might need to find other suppliers.

 #### Other Parts
 - 128 x M10 Steel Nuts or 80 x M10 Steel Nuts and 48 x M10 Welding Nuts